-One of the most common causes of back pain is a bulging or herniated disc.
+A common cause to back pain is a bulging or herniated disc.
 These conditions can occur at a moment’s notice or gradually develop over time due to muscular imbalances and improper posture.
 Chiropractic is often the best first line of defense in managing these conditions.
-Before you talk to a surgeon or go to a pain management doctor, less invasive options such as chiropractic and physical therapy are usually indicated.
+Before you speak with a surgeon or visit a pain management doctor, less invasive options such as chiropractic and physical therapy are usually indicated.
 Your local chiropractor can diagnose your condition and help determine what the best next step is.

 All though discs conditions can lead to surgery most diagnoses are manageable with chiropractic and core strengthening.
 For more information on how to properly strengthen your core visit our Back Tracks Page.